 NPA and recalled their loans.
 The Company is taking all possible efforts to recover oldtrade receivables and has also initiated legal action where ever considered necessary.
 TheCompany is taking steps to revive its business operations and has approached consortiumbankers with proposal of One Time Settlement (OTS).

 Conservation of Energy Technology Absorption Foreign Exchange Earnings and OutgoConservation of Energy:

 The Company has taken adequate measures to conserve energy.
 The company is into diamondand jewellery business where the operations are not energy intensive.
-We regularlyevaluate and use new energy efficient technologies and make necessary investment in theseequipments to make our infrastructure more energy efficient wheneverrequired.
+The companyregularly evaluates and uses new energy efficient technologies and make necessaryinvestment in these equipments to make its infrastructure more energy efficient wheneverrequired.

 Technology Absorption Adoption and Innovation

 The Company uses indigenous technology for its operations.
 The company's products aredesigned and not mechanically developed technology absorption or innovations are not ofmaterial significance